The Ecology and Evolution of Microbial Communities

 Coordinators: Otto X. Cordero, Seppe Kuehn, Honour McCann, Pankaj Mehta, and Daniel Segré

 This program was postponed from July 2020 due to the global coronavirus pandemic.
-Invitations to apply will be sent to 2020 program invitees in fall 2020.

 Complex microbial communities are ubiquitous in almost every niche on Earth.
 Microbial communities drive global biogeochemical cycles, form complex systems whose structure and function emerge from a complex interplay of evolutionary and ecological forces, and build co-evolved associations with plant, insect and animal hosts.
 Modern molecular techniques and ‘omics’ approaches allow us to describe these complex systems at an unprecedented level of detail.
 Yet, it remains unknown how specific processes from metabolism to species-species interactions constrain the patterns observed in ‘omics’ data.
 This impedes our ability to identify the appropriate collective variables that could allow us to explain and predict the diversity, function and stability of microbial communities.
 Cross-disciplinary approaches are required to address this challenge.